MAX Purple: History

 Construction began in 2017 and was divided into two phases – both of which were constructed simultaneously.
 Phase 1 focused on the dedicated bus-only transitway on 17 Avenue SE between 28 Street SE and Hubalta Road SE, which included the construction of BRT station platforms and a complete transformation of International Avenue infrastructure.
 Phase 2 focused on the construction of a transit and pedestrian only bridge crossing Deerfoot Trail, connecting 28 Street SE to 9 Avenue SE.
 MAX Purple began operations on November 19, 2018 as part of the city's new MAX BRT network.

 Future plans for the line include phases 3 and 4.
 Phase 3 focuses on a bus-only lane along 9 Avenue SE in Inglewood, which will extend into the line's City Centre route.
 Phase 4 focuses on the extension of the 17 Avenue transitway from Hubalta Road SE to East Hills.

 An extension to Chestermere is currently undergoing a pilot program which is being evaluated throughout the term of the agreement between the City of Calgary.
 The extension includes twelve stops on the west side of Chestermere, with additional stops potentially being added in the future.
 The city also has plans to convert the line into the LRT going all the way to Chestermere, it plans on doing this when the city reaches a population of 1.6 million which will most likely be around the year 2046.

 Stations and route

-MAX Purple begins in Downtown Calgary, where it meets the Red Line, Blue Line, and MAX Yellow.
+MAX Purple begins in Downtown Calgary, where it meets the Red Line, Blue Line, MAX Yellow, and MAX Green.
 It travels along 9 Avenue SE to 17 Avenue SE Avenue (International Avenue) along its own dedicated 17 Avenue Transitway, which it then travels east to its terminus at East Hills.
+During peak hours is terminus is changed to Chestermere.
 Between City Centre and 52 Street SE (which includes the 17 Avenue Transitway), Route 1 and MAX Purple provide the same service for East Calgary residents heading towards downtown Calgary.
 The transitway also features the province's first U-turn signals as a means to address reduced vehicle access to the International Avenue's businesses.